Meritage, Anthem, Sonoma County (2014)

 This rich and compelling blend shows off deep color and layered aromas of dark chocolate, ripe strawberry, cherry cola and a hint of cassis.
 Balanced and full-bodied, the wine offers flavors of cherry compote, licorice and vanilla that merge with a lush mouthfeel and long finish.

-For the 2013 vintage of this Meritage blend, Winemaker Chris Louton chose fruit from our Certified Sustainable Estate Vineyards: Cabernet Sauvignon from our Lagomarsino Vineyard in Russian River Valley, Merlot from our Behler Vineyard in Sonoma Valley and Petit Verdot from our Wild Oak Vineyard, also in Sonoma Valley.
+For the 2014 vintage of this Meritage blend, Winemaker Chris Louton chose fruit from our Certified Sustainable Estate Vineyards: Cabernet Sauvignon from our Lagomarsino Vineyard in Russian River Valley and Malbec from our Behler Vineyard in Sonoma Valley.
+To add complexity, a small percentage of Petit Verdot from the Rockpile region north of Healdsburg was also included.